 8.55am: Herald photographer Nick Reed is at the Moko march outside Auckland High Court:

-8.50am: Herald reporter Ann Leask has written about the horrific last week of Moko's life.
+.
 It is gut-wrenching reading and shows why the case has both shocked and angered New Zealanders:

 Moko had lacerations and hemorrhaging deep within his abdomen, historic bruising and damage to his bowel.
 Combined, that resulted in his bowel rupturing.
 Fecal matter leaked into Moko's abdomen, causing septic shock.

 His brain was swollen, he had blood clots under his scalp representing numerous injuries inflicted at different times in the lead up to his death.

 There was evidence the toddler had been smothered.

 His body was a veritable map of torture - Moko had human bite marks, contusions, abrasions, deep bruising, lacerations, patterned injuries on his face, chin, neck, ears, lower lip, gums, eyes, ribs, testes, skin, chest, tummy, shoulder, arms.

 8.45am: The Facebook page Stand UP NZ - Justice for Moko has rally details:

 8.30am: Thousands of people are set to join a nationwide series of courthouse rallies today to protest the death of Moko Rangitoheriri.